Deccan Queen: Incidents

-On 29 December 1953, Bombay-bound Deccan Queen collided at Masjid Bunder station with another local train at 1025 hours on 29 December 1953.
+On 29 December 1953, Bombay-bound Deccan Queen collided at Masjid Bunder station with another local train at 1025 hours.
 Five persons received grievous injuries and 42 others minor ones.
 The approximate cost of damage to railway property was Rs.
-12,600.
+12,600(equal to Rs.
+1.2 million in 2024).
 The Government Inspector of Railways, Bombay, held his statutory enquiry into this accident.
-His Provisional Finding is that the accident was caused by the failure on the part of the Driver of the Deccan Queen.
+The provisional finding was that the accident was caused by the failure on the part of the Driver of the Deccan Queen.

 The train derailed in 1990 at Khandala Ghat, casualties were not reported.

 The train service was disturbed between late July to early August 2005 due to heavy rainfall in Mumbai (26 July 2005).

 On 30 November 2006, a mob of around 6,000 protestors set fire to some coaches of the train near Ulhasnagar after forcing the passengers to get down.
 The arsonists were protesting against the vandalism of a statue of B. R. Ambedkar in far away Kanpur though the incident had nothing to do with the Deccan Queen.